-This program runs from July 22, 2021 to August 12, 2021.
-The first day of this program begins with an informal arrival, registration and check-in at our hotel in the “Chora,” or port town of Chios.
+This program runs from July 23, 2022 to August 14, 2022.
+The program begins with an informal arrival, meet-and-greet and check-in at our hotel in the “Chora,” or port town of Chios.
 No official activities will be scheduled in order to allow for all participants to rest and settle in following presumably long travels.
 Volunteers MUST be present on the listed start dates.
 The first day after arrival day will consist of brief orientations and meetings with our charity partners followed by a Greek America Foundation welcome dinner in the evening.
-The program will conclude on the final evening with a farewell dinner and participants will be responsible for their own arrangements beginning the following day — i.e. August, 13, 2021.
+The program will conclude on the final evening with a farewell dinner.
+Participants will be responsible for their own travel arrangements after checking out from the hotel on departure day.

-Our program will begin with an orientation on July 23.
-Participants will learn about the current state of the refugee crisis in Greece; the detention, asylum and integration conditions for refugees in Greece and Europe; the day-to-day reality of refugees in Greece; the particular needs of refugee children; and best practices for working with refugee children.
-Over the course of the program, we will also learn about the history of Chios and Samos.
+During this program, participants will learn about the current state of the refugee crisis in Greece; the day-to-day reality of refugees living the country; the particular needs of refugee children and best practices for working with them.
+Over the course of the program, we will also learn about the rich culture and history of Chios and Samos.
 The exact dates for the multi-day excursion to Samos will be shared with accepted applicants in the weeks leading up to the program’s start date.

 Volunteers will work closely with the METAdrasi and Kivotos staff and under their supervision.
 Our volunteer locations include METAdrasi’s shelter in Chios town, the Kivotos facility in Aipos village (outside of Chora) and various public recreational and cultural facilities such as beaches, parks, sports fields, museums and cultural sites.
-A designated team of volunteers with an interest in education will also teach basic lessons in English, mathematics and similar subjects at METAdrasi’s informal education center outside of the VIAL refugee camp.
+Specific locations on Samos will be shared with participants prior to the program’s start date.

 At the METAdrasi shelter and Kivotos facility, volunteers will provide young children with basic education, enrichment and friendship through arts, cultural, recreational and skills-based activities.
 Volunteers may also be asked to support the organizations teams with basic administrative and maintenance projects such as meal planning and preparation, cleaning and beautification of common spaces and routine child care needs.

-In the evenings and at times during the day, volunteers will either have free time to explore or attend dinner-inclusive excursions arranged by the Greek America Foundation.
+In the evenings and at times during the day, volunteers will either have free time to explore or attend meal-inclusive excursions arranged by the Greek America Foundation.
 The foundation will also offer weekend excursions to the beaches, villages, museums and sites of Chios.

 Desired qualities in a volunteer

 If you need financial aid, you may opt for a full scholarship covering all program costs including accommodation; local transportation; cultural meals and excursions and administrative fees.
-Airfare to Greece is not covered by scholarship funds.
-You can also opt to pay for the program if you do not need financial aid.
+Airfare to Greece and Chios is not covered by scholarship funds.
+You can also opt to pay for the program if you do not require financial aid.
 The cost for participation is $3,900 (plus airfare).
-It is not necessary for you to complete a separate application to receive a scholarship; instead, you will specify this detail in your application by selecting “Paid” or “Scholarship” when prompted.
+It is not necessary for you to complete a separate application or provide additional materials to receive a scholarship; instead, you will specify this detail in your application by selecting “Pay” or “Scholarship.”

-For an additional fee, participants have the option to accrue college credit that can be applied to their studies at their home institution via our partnership with the Hellenic American University, a U.S.-accredited institution of higher education in Athens.
+For an additional fee (price available by request), participants have the option to accrue college credits that can be applied to their studies at their home institution via our partnership with the Hellenic American University, a U.S.-accredited institution of higher education in Athens.
 Students are responsible for checking with their home institutions about transfer of credits.
 A counselor at Hellenic American University will be made available to assist, as will a curriculum and coursework.
 Please mention in your application if you are interested in receiving these credits and our Greece-based program director, Eleni Anagnostopoulos, will contact you to provide information on pricing.